EvaMaeRey/ggplot2-extension-cookbook/README.md

 You can learn so much about data via a simple 3-2-1, data-mapping-mark ggplot2 utterance.
-And further modifications could be made bit-by-bit, to arrive at the creator’s visual personal preferences.
+And further modifications could be made bit-by-bit, to completely taylor the plot to the creator’s visual personal preferences.

 All of this closely resembles to how you might sketch out a plot on a notepad or blackboard, or describe your data representation decisions to